saymrwulf/zipline/notes.md

-2015-09-01T08:52:00 - Quick fix, referencing a known issue from the official repo (zipline) 2015-09-03T22:25:00 - Late-night bugfix on financial RL environment (zipline) 2015-09-03T23:55:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)
+2015-09-01T08:52:00 - Quick fix, referencing a known issue from the official repo (zipline) 2015-09-03T22:25:00 - Late-night bugfix on financial RL environment (zipline) 2015-09-03T23:55:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2015-09-03T06:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline)